-Functions of the Skeletal System
+Skeletal System Structure

-Diseases of the Skeletal System
+Skeletal System Diseases

 Curvature of the Spine

 The bulk of the weight of the upper body is transmitted along the central axis towards the legs.
 When the bones or muscles of the back or not functioning optimally, it can lead initially to accommodative changes in posture and thereafter to pain, injury or permanent deformity.
 Since the spine surrounds the spinal cord, abnormalities in the skeletal structure of the spine can affect the nervous system, either manifesting as pain, tingling or numbing in the extremities.
-Additionally, the spine supports the ribcage, enclosing the heart, lungs and diaphragm.
+Additionally, the spine supports the ribcage, enclosing the heart, lungs, and diaphragm.
 Thus, spinal deformities can also lead to shortness of breath, palpitations or even cardiac arrhythmias.

 Hyperlordosis can arise from genetic factors, poor posture, or even deficient muscle strength.
 When the spine has a sideways tilt, or a lateral bend, it is called scoliosis and could be associated with both hyperkyphosis and hyperlordosis.

 Weight training, exercise, and a diet containing adequate calcium, iron, phosphorous as well as Vitamin D, help in enhancing bone density and bone mass.
-There is some evidence that the pH of blood plays a role in the release of calcium stores from bones and the extent of bone mineralization, since calcium salts are often used as buffers in acidic environments in the body.
-Hormones that affect osteoclast or osteoblast function, also affect bone density.
-Parathyroid hormone, estrogen and even testosterone help in maintaining bone health.
+There is some evidence that the pH of blood plays a role in the release of calcium stores from bones and the extent of bone mineralization since calcium salts are often used as buffers in acidic environments in the body.
+A whole-foods, plant-based diet has been shown greatly reduce blood acidification.
+As a result, it also lowers cases of osteoporosis.

-Arthritis includes a number of joint disorders that are characterized by stiffness, inflammation and pain.
-While there is a range of potential causes, arthritis usually worsens with age, affecting the joints that are used most frequently – especially the joints in fingers, hips and knees.
-Arthritis, therefore causes disability, restricts movement and impairs fine motor skills.
+Arthritis includes a number of joint disorders that are characterized by stiffness, inflammation, and pain.
+While there is a range of potential causes, arthritis usually worsens with age, affecting the joints that are used most frequently – especially the joints in fingers, hips, and knees.
+Arthritis, therefore, causes disability, restricts movement and impairs fine motor skills.

 - Three bones in the inner ear, called malleus, incus and stapes, are the smallest bones in the human body.
-The thigh bone or femur, is the largest bone.
+The thigh bone, or femur, is the largest bone.